Go to content

 Candidates and groups contesting state or local government elections must not accept political donations or make payments for electoral expenditure before being nominated for the election unless they first register with the NSW Electoral Commission.

-For more information about registering for the 2024 NSW Local Government elections, view the Candidate handbook.
+For more information about registering for the 2024 NSW Local Government by-elections, view the Candidate handbook.

 Find out more about registering as a candidate or group of candidates by watching the video below.